barthofu/glowjob/README.md

 ## Description

-Monorepo for the SGM project.
+Monorepo for the glowjob project.

 ## Project structure